 Do not reply to an email requesting verification of accounts

 Financial institutions and government agencies will never request to verify your personal information through email.
 If you’re in doubt, find the number of the creditor or agency requesting the information from a verifiable website and inquire about the email.
 Again, never respond to unsolicited emails requesting personal information verification.
 This includes Facebook or social media verifications that you did not initiate.

 Don’t fall for telephone calls or text message scams

 If you receive an unsolicited phone call asking to verify your personal information, request their information and call them back.
 If a person is purporting to be your bank, call your bank directly by visiting their website or finding the number of the credit card company’s call center on the back of the card.
 Also, be mindful of text messages with links that direct you to verify your information.

 Additionally, the IRS does not initiate contact with taxpayers through email, telephone calls or text messages or social media.
 Know the tell-tale signs of tax scams to keep your information safe.

 There are things you can do to lessen the possibility of identity theft and fraud as listed above.
 However, companies, like Equifax who reported that over 147 million people’s personal information was stolen, can be hacked.
 The unfortunate reality is that identity thieves will either rummage through your garbage, send you bogus email and make threatening phone calls or hack companies for your personal information.
-You can make it a harder for them by safeguarding your personal information and enlisting the services of free credit report monitoring services and check the financial marketplace for services that may better meet your needs.
+You can make it harder for them by safeguarding your personal information and enlisting the services of free credit report monitoring services and check the financial marketplace for services that may better meet your needs.